N-HEDGER/MRI_module/Hardware/readme.md

 3. Select *add hard disk*
 4. Select *VHD*
 5. Select *fixed size*
-6. Allocate the storage space you require on the new disk.
+6. Allocate the storage space you require on the new disk (e.g. 20 GB).
 7. After the disk has been created it will appear as an instance in the storage tree.
 8. Highlight it and check the 'Hot pluggable' option.
 9. Click ok to save these new settings.